Team Canada celebrates Indigenous Olympians

-Over the decades, Indigenous athletes have contributed greatly to our legacy at the Olympic Games.
+Over the decades, Indigenous athletes have contributed greatly to Team Canada’s legacy at the Olympic Games.
 To honour them, here are just a few of the athletes of First Nations, Inuit, and Métis heritage who have distinguished themselves with their journey through sport.

-Two-time Olympic medallist Alwyn Morris hails from the Mohawk nation from Kahnawake, located south of Montreal.
+Two-time Olympic medallist Alwyn Morris hails from the Mohawk nation of Kahnawake, located south of Montreal.

 After the Games, Morris used his Olympic status to develop a sport program for Indigenous youth in Canada called the Alwyn Morris Education and Athletic Foundation.

 A member of the Sioux nation, Angela Chalmers is an Olympic medallist in track and field and one of the most accomplished Indigenous athletes in Canadian history.

 She burst onto the scene in 1985, winning a bronze medal in the 3000m event at the World University Games in Kobe.
 Chalmers went on to win a silver in the 3000m at the 1987 Pan American Games, two golds in the 1500m and 3000m at the 1990 Commonwealth Games, a bronze in the 3000m at Barcelona 1992, and a gold in the 3000m at the 1994 Commonwealth Games.
 She currently holds the 3000m Canadian national and Commonwealth Games records with a time of 8:32.17.